Inspiring our future creators of highly sustainable and adaptable built environments.

 The new Otago Polytechnic facility will connect a number of currently dispersed but related programmes, and will use the building itself as tools to facilitate an interdisciplinary learning experience which will inspire our future creators of highly sustainable and adaptable built environments.

+Named He Toki Kai Te Rika, which translates as 'a tool for the hand', the new campus facility will offer an outstanding learning environment to develop the next generation of Otago’s tradespeople and engineers.
 The design is a reflection of Otago Polytechnic’s collaborative partnerships - not only with industry, but also community.
 A vibrant Kāi Tahu/Māori presence and connection to land and place is the result of the cultural and sustainability framework which underpinned the design process and thinking.

 The Trades Training Centre (TTC) will be key to achieving the Polytechnic’s philosophy for an overarching Living Campus.
 Using the Living Building Challenge as a sustainable design framework, the Forth Street campus is the 11th in the world to register as a Living Community.
 The design inspires healthy living, embeds cultural and social values, encourages analysis and experiment in resource efficiency, and minimises our overall footprint on the environment.
 The project targets new standards in sustainability, with visible stormwater collection on campus, passive solar and ventilation, biophilic design, a hybrid timber structure, cradle-to-cradle product and system analysis and heavily researched, Red List Free materials.